jordiprats/greasemonkey-timespent/README.md

 # greasemonkey-timespent

-all your MBOs are belong to us
+all your MBO are belong to us